Last updated: April 23, 2026

 - Heyday: Late 19th through early 20th century

 Inman was the iron-ore mining leg of the integrated Marion County industrial complex of the late 1800s and early 1900s.
-While Whitwell supplied coal and Victoria produced coke, Inman supplied the iron ore that fed the smelters and foundries at South Pittsburg.
-Today it is a small, quiet residential area with mining-era remnants still visible on the surrounding slopes.
+While Whitwell supplied coal and Victoria produced coke, Inman supplied the iron ore that fed the blast furnaces at South Pittsburg.
+The Tennessee Coal, Iron and Railroad Company (TCI) operated at least two numbered mines here.
+Marion County ranked second among Tennessee counties in iron production in the 1870 Census of Manufactures, behind only Hamilton County.

 The Sequatchie Valley iron district

 Iron-ore deposits in the ridges around Inman had been known locally for decades before they were seriously exploited.
-The arrival of British capital in the 1870s, through the Southern States Coal, Iron and Land Company and, after 1877, through investments led by James Bowron, made commercial mining viable.
-Rail lines tied Inman to the broader regional industrial system.
+An 1863 map of Marion County already identifies iron-mining sites in the area.
+The arrival of British capital in the 1870s, through the Southern States Coal, Iron and Land Company and the investments led by James Bowron, made commercial-scale mining viable.
+Rail connections tied Inman to Victoria's coke ovens and South Pittsburg's blast furnaces, creating an integrated production chain.

 Mining operations